copper-leaf/ballast/docs/mental-model.md

   will be cancelled each time they type or change the filter/sort data, and only when they've finished making all changes does the API call actually get executed and the results loaded from the server.

-{% alert 'danger' :: compileAs('md') %}
-**Danger**
+> **Warning:**

-For historical reasons, `LifoInputStrategy` is the default, but can be unintuitive to work with and cause subtle issues in your application.
-For this reason, it is recommended to manually choose to use `FifoInputStrategy` unless you are familiar enough with Ballast and it's workflow to understand the full implications `LifoInputStrategy`.
+> For historical reasons, `LifoInputStrategy` is the default, but can be unintuitive to work with and cause subtle issues
+> in your application.
+For this reason, it is recommended to manually choose to use `FifoInputStrategy` unless you are
+> familiar enough with Ballast and it's workflow to understand the full implications `LifoInputStrategy`.
+>

-This default input strategy will likely be changed to `FifoInputStrategy` in a future version, so it would be best to start by explicitly choosing the strategy you wish to use for every ViewModel, rather than relying on the default or having your application start behaving differently in a future version of Ballast.
+> This default input strategy will likely be changed to `FifoInputStrategy` in a future version, so it would be best to
+> start by explicitly choosing the strategy you wish to use for every ViewModel, rather than relying on the default or
-{% endalert %}
+> having your application start behaving differently in a future version of Ballast.

 ## Side-jobs